How To Optimise Header Tags for SEO

 This helps the search engines to understand the makeup of your web page.
 Also, visitors find it easy to navigate through your store, as they can move from heading to heading.

-The frequency of H2 tags on a web page is largely dependent on the structure of your web page content.
 Since keeping the content concise is an important aspect of an eCommerce store, you will need either one, two, or three H2 tags on a Top-level Page, though this number will vary on Pages with several Products or a huge amount of content (such as Blog articles).

 H3 Header Tag Frequency